unlock-protocol/unlock/unlock-protocol.com/blog/emergency-upgrade-1-3.md

 image: /static/images/blog/unlocking-smart-contracts/code.jpeg
 ---

 We recently noticed a vulnerability which if abused could have had bad consequences – but we caught it early and fixed it promptly.
-This post aims to explain the errors we made with our most recent smart-contract update.
+This post aims to explain the errors we made with our [most recent smart-contract update](https://unlock-protocol.com/blog/version-1-2/).

 There were problems with this release which if targeted by an attacker had the potential to do one of the following:
  - Steal money made from previous key sales.
  - Break every lock (and key) using the new version - blocking new sales, preventing key owners from being recognized and preventing the lock owner from accessing any funds previously made.

-We fixed the second issue already, so no worries there.
+We fixed the second issue very quickly, so no worries there.
 But funds are at risk if your lock is impacted.
-For that we need the lock owners themselves to upgrade ASAP.
+For that we need the owners of these locks themselves to upgrade ASAP. (there are 14 locks which affected)

 This only impacts locks created in the past couple weeks.
 If you recently created a lock, please go to the Unlock dashboard to check if you are impacted.
 The dashboard will flag any impacted lock, asking you to upgrade.